xPloits3c/DorkEye/README.md

 `Dork-Eye` is an automated **dorking** tool that uses **DuckDuckGo** to find web resources exposed via OSINT techniques.
 It can identify indexed directories, restricted files, admin panels and other public vulnerabilities, all in an **anonymous and legal** way, avoiding CAPTCHAs and blocks typical of mainstream engines.

----

-## ⚠️ Legal Disclaimer

-> **This tool is intended for educational, research and authorized testing purposes only.**

-Use of it unethically or against local laws may constitute a crime.
-The author **disclaims all liability** for improper use.

----

 ## ✨ Features

 - Search via **DuckDuckGo** (no CAPTCHA block)